Fiza-102/Visualization-and-EDA-of-MARKET-FOOD-EXPORT-DATASET/README.md

-# data_visualization
+# data_visualization OF FOOD exported data
 a task project <br />
-1. The dataset used here is a Market Food export dataset.
+ The dataset used here is a Market Food export dataset.
 This was in the form of xlsx format.<br />
+# Prerequisites
+ jupyter notebook
+# Installations
+ import pandas as pd
+import numpy as np
+import matplotlib.pyplot as plt import seaborn as sns import datetime as dt import openpyxl
+# Procedure followed
 2. I have uploaded the dataset successfully in my notebook <br />
 3. After that I 've checked if Data has null values using .isnull() .
 Since it has null values so, i've used .dropna() .<br />
 4. Now the columns in dataset are - DATE , DESCRIPTION , UNIT & PLACE.<br />